The path for former Marine Corps Gen. James Mattis to become president is simple:

 And it also hinges on a willing candidate, something the Mattis movement does not yet have.

 Mattis declined to comment on news reports about drafting him into the election.
-In July, he rejected the idea when asked about it during a speech at Columbia Basin College in Washington state, saying he’d leave politics to “younger people.”
-Earlier this year, when pressed on the issue by the Daily Caller, he dismissed the idea as “idle talk.”
+In July, he rejected the idea when asked about it during a speech at Columbia Basin College in Washington state by Marine Corps Times, saying he’d leave politics to "younger people."
+Earlier this year, when pressed on the issue by the Daily Caller, he dismissed the idea as "idle talk."

 The former four-star currently works as a national security fellow at the Hoover Institution, a California-based think tank connected to Stanford University.